William Sexton (c1808 - 1865)

 in Wellington, to go with Francis Burns to Queensland.

 Sometime between the birth of James in 1857, and 1864, his wife Mary left him for Francis Burns.
 Mary, by then known as Mary Burns, died in Queensland in February, 1864.
-It appears likely all five of the Sexton children had accompanied their mother to Queensland.
+It appears likely all the Sexton children as well as Mary's youngest, James, accompanied their mother to Queensland.

 William died in